TWoolhouse/lboroCW-AI-MLP/report.md

 ## Parsing

-Parsing entails loading the raw dataset into the main Python scriptThe data is streamed into the program line by line.
+Parsing entails loading the raw dataset into the main Python script.
-This is parsed into a [`Record`](#record.py) object using a static method which will raise an `Exception` if the row contains any invalid data.
+The data is streamed into the program line by line which is parsed into a [`Record`](#record.py) object using a static method which will raise an `Exception` if the row contains any invalid data.
 For our dataset, this means any rows with non-floating point values are rejected.
 This leads to a reduction in the size of the final dataset, however, there are 1461 in the raw set and after removing these exception raising values, 1456 rows remain.
 It is an insignificant amount of data to lose and therefore, I did not deem it necessary to impute values back into the dataset.